You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 LLC Biennial Fees

-Some states require Annual Reports to keep their business information current and accurate, but Iowa requires Biennial Reports.
+Some states require annual reports to keep their business information current and accurate, but Iowa requires biennial reports.
 During every odd-numbered year, your LLC must file a report between Jan.
 1 and Mar.
-31. You can file online for $45 or on paper for $60, and you can count on making this payment every two years.
+31. You can file online or on paper for $60, and you can count on making this payment every two years.

 However, there are certain circumstances that might require your company to pay specific Iowa business-related taxes.
 If your business has employees, for example, it may owe a withholding tax.
 Or, if you sell merchandise, you might need to pay a sales tax.
 You will need to register for these taxes on the Iowa Department of Revenue website.
 Find more information here.